Skip to content

 The time regulation for any Resident post to remain on the bulletin boards is fifteen (15) calendar days from the date of posting, or, if the posting is meant to advertise a singular event, the post must be removed within forty-eight (48) hours after the event has occurred to maximize everyone’s opportunity to use designated areas.

-Residents are prohibited from posting signs or other items on buildings or in common areas, except as authorized by Student Apartments.
+Residents are prohibited from posting signs or other items on buildings or in common areas, except as authorized by Sunnyside Apartments.

 uparrow